AaronHevia/Python_Practice/README.md

 ## Project 24:  Mile to Kilometer Project
 Building a Graphical User Interface Python Project utilizing TKinter which will convert miles to kilometers.

+## Project 25:  Pomodoro App
+Building a Pomodoro App using Tkinter.